wtjerry/dotfiles/README.md

 The following steps are necessary to make certain tools work as intended.
 In the future they may be automated. (famous last words of a programmer)

+### keyboard layout
+The german keyboards have a somewhat necessary annoyance that to get any of the 3 characters ````, ^ or ~ you need to press the key twice (or follow it up with a space).
+That's to allow the typing of accented characters like ã.
+To disable that behaviour you may choose the layout ".. no dead keys".

 ### clone base16
     ```
     git clone https://github.com/chriskempson/base16-shell.git ~/.config/base16-shell